 7. Your Order Tracking Software

-Considering how huge the eCommerce landscape is, there are a lot of order tracking software you can go for.
+Considering how huge the eCommerce landscape is, there is a lot of order tracking software you can go for.
 Order tracking software would allow your customers to track their orders and modify their orders at every stage of buying.

-Automatic emails after a purchase are also important to let the customer know that their order has been placed successfully.
+Automatic emails after purchase are also important to let the customer know that their order has been placed successfully.

 You can also integrate order tracking with shipment to know real-time order status as well as shipping status in your eCommerce modules while saving a lot of resources.

-Some popular order management software include OmPrompt Order Management, TYASuite, Orderhive, Zoho Inventory etc.
+Some popular order management software include OmPrompt Order Management, TYASuite, Orderhive, Zoho Inventory, etc.

 8. Your Shipping & Returns Management